-Astute business developer, focus on supporting cross-functional teams for result-driven cutting edge technology solutions across the power, agriculture, housing, transportation, and oil & gas sector in the sub-Sahara region.
+Prince Xavier is an astute business developer, focus on supporting cross-functional teams for result-driven cutting edge technology solutions across the power, agriculture, housing, transportation, and oil & gas sector in the sub-Sahara region.
 Founding member of Ecoplan Plc in Nigeria.

 Prince Xavier was selected as a facilitator by Wilton Park, UK on behalf of the British High Commission, Abuja on Reimagining nature-based solutions in Nigeria: preparing for COP26 on tackling desertification, deforestation and carbon capture system.

-Mr. Sanchez has over a decade of experience in financial management and strategic planning.
+Mr. Sanchez Cortina has over a decade of experience in financial management and strategic planning.
 He played a key role in developing six start-ups in Latin America and has participated in four private investments, in which the best IRR reach 218%.

-Mr Sanchez Cortina Manages the portfolio of E Capital Mexico Venture Capital Funds, a venture capital organization with 9 early stage investments in the fintech, technology, environmental and auto part sectors.
-Prior to that Mr Sanchez Cortina was a Director at the Abraaj Group in the Mexico office managing a portfolio of over US$170 M, before that he structure and develop the strategy of the Mexican Government Venture Capital Fund of Funds, Mexico Ventures I, a Venture Capital Fund of Funds co-managed with Sun Mountain Capital and GreenSpring Associates.
+Mr. Sanchez Cortina manages the portfolio of E Capital Mexico Venture Capital Funds, a venture capital organization with 9 early stage investments in the fintech, technology, environmental and auto part sectors.
+Prior to that Mr. Sanchez Cortina was a Director at the Abraaj Group in the Mexico office managing a portfolio of over US$170 M, before that he structure and develop the strategy of the Mexican Government Venture Capital Fund of Funds, Mexico Ventures I, a Venture Capital Fund of Funds co-managed with Sun Mountain Capital and GreenSpring Associates.